Slow Cooker Cannellini Bean Soup with Fresh Rosemary

 - Add the sliced leeks to the pot and reduce the heat to medium-low.
 Sauté the leeks, stirring occasionally, until they are just beginning to soften, about 3 to 4 minutes.
 Add the diced celery, dried bay leaves, and fresh rosemary sprig, and sauté for an additional 5 to 6 minutes, stirring occasionally.

 - Transfer the insert to the slow cooker base.
-Add the cooked bacon, the rinsed cannellini beans, and chicken broth.
+Add the cooked bacon, boiled and drained cannellini beans, and chicken broth.
 Stir together.
-Cook on low heat for 8 hours, or until the cannellini beans are cooked, tender, and very fragrant.
+Cook on high heat for 5 to 6 hours, or until the cannellini beans are cooked, tender, and very fragrant.
 Remove the dried bay leaves and any tough rosemary stalks, if present.

 Tips for Success: